 Public green spaces

 Semi-private green spaces

 Urban green spaces

 Green roofs

+Site The former factory of

 Site - The former factory of Zygmunt Jarociński

 There is a great amount of green public areas, parks that are located within a 15 minutes walk radius from the site.
 There is no clear continuity in green areas which gives opportunity for future redevelopment of the site.